Ryanmaxin/Realm-Tunes-2.0/README.md

 Realm Tunes was created using Python and the Discord.py API.
 On the backend I used Lavalink to retrieve the audio source (https://github.com/freyacodes/Lavalink), and Wavelink (https://wavelink.readthedocs.io/en/latest/index.html) which provides a Lavalink wrapper for Python.

+Realm Tunes is hosted 24/7 on a linux server in Winnipeg, Manitoba.
+This server was setup by me and is running a headless ubunutu distribution
-Realm Tunes is hosted 24/7 on DigitalOcean (https://www.digitalocean.com) for $4/month.
-Both the Realm Tunes bot as well as the Lavalink server are run continuously with pm2 (https://pm2.keymetrics.io) on a remote Ubuntu server.
+Both the Realm Tunes bot as well as the Lavalink server are run continuously with systemctl.

 ## Changes from Realm Tunes 1.0